FinancialForecasters/financial_forecaster/README.md

 ### 4. Exploration

-- I conducted an initial exploration of the data by examing relationships between each of the features and treated close price as a target.
-- Next, I explored further using premier tools such as Pandas, Python, Statsmodels, etc..., to answer the initial questions posed above.
+- We investigated the relationship between the features and the target, asking whether any features were drivers of returns.

 - Findings:
-  - frequency analysis revealed potential price indicators.

 ### 5. Forecasting and Modeling